pejman-hkh/dolang/README.md

 **Under Development**

-Do lang is simple and tiny jit compiling programming language and it is very similar to js
+Do is a jit compiler for js and dolang

 There are many samples of language in test directory

-Do lang now just supports x86 cpu but in the next time it will support another cpu structurs ...
+Do now just supports x86 cpu but in the next time it will support another cpu structurs ...

 Make it :